AlecCodes/Project4Backend/readme.md

 | Frontend   | React        |
 | Deployment   | Netlify        |

+# API
+Backend Routes
+- Route 1: CRUD operations
+- Route 2: Analytics & Aggregates

+# Frontend

+React app routes
+- Create Page
+- Edit Page
+- Run Page (displays data for run category)
+- Show Page (displays data for individual run)
+- Home Page (displays analytics)

 # User Stories and Possibile features
--I can categorize my different runs, and select one from a template.
+- I can categorize my different runs, and select one from a template.
--I can see the average time for each run.
+- I can see the average time for each run.
--Runs are categorized by location and distance.
+- Runs are categorized by location and distance.
+- I have 2 routers on by backend, one for standard CRUD operations for runs (sends runtimes in minutes, which may be converted into hrs/mins/secs in the fronted), and one that returns aggregates, averages, analyitics, etc...